Centered Moments of Weighted One-Level Densities of $GL(2)$ $L$-Functions: Introduction

-where $\Lambda\left(s,f\times\chi\right)$ is the completed $L$-function, defined in (\ref{eq:completed-l-function}).
+where $\Lambda\left(s,f\times\chi\right)$ is the completed $L$-function, defined in \eqref{eq:completed-l-function}.
 These weights are non-negative by Guo's theorem \cite{Guo96}.
-It is natural to study weights containing central (twisted) $L$-values given the original interest in zeros near the central point \cite{Faz24}, not to mention the Fourier coefficients in the weights also contain information about central $L$-values due to a famous conjecture of B{\"o}cherer \cite{BS92}.
+It is natural to study weights containing central (twisted) $L$-values given the original interest in zeros near the central point \cite{Faz24}, not to mention the Fourier coefficients in the weights also contain information about central $L$-values.
 With this setup, Knightly and Reno considered the average weighted one-level density of each sub-family $\mathcal{F}_k(N)'$:

-They proved that for suitably restricted test functions, the limiting distribution of the average weighted one-level densities for both $\mathcal{F}_1$ and $\mathcal{F}_2$ varies depending on the triviality of the twisting character in the weight (\ref{eq:weights}):
+They proved that for suitably restricted test functions $\phi$, the limiting distribution of the average weighted one-level densities for both $\mathcal{F}_1$ and $\mathcal{F}_2$ varies depending on the triviality of the twisting character in the weight \eqref{eq:weights}: